parapet-io/parapet/README.md

 * **Batteries for distribution.** Pluggable transports (`parapet-net`), protobuf `WireCodec` (`parapet-protocol`), an integration test-kit, bounded mailboxes, first-class failure events, and overridable dead-letter hooks.
+* **Recoverable processes.** Opt-in journaling and snapshots: a restarted process is rebuilt by replaying its own history.

 ## Modules